-Following the resumption of live busking activities in March, National Arts Council (NAC) met a diverse range of representatives from the busking community over three engagement sessions between April to June 2022.
-The sessions sought to hear from the buskers about their varied experiences and encounters on the streets, gather feedback on the newly launched busking e-service portal as well as to brainstorm solutions on the ideal characteristics of busking locations and navigating challenging situations while busking.
-Overall, the buskers expressed excitement for live busking to return to the streets again.
+Following the resumption of live busking activities in March 2022, NAC has been meeting a diverse range of representatives from the busking community over a series of more than 15 sessions and briefings.
+These sessions seek to hear from the buskers across a range of topics - from their varied experiences and encounters on the streets, to gathering feedback on the busking e-service portal and related features, as well as to brainstorm solutions on the ideal characteristics of busking locations and navigating challenging situations.
+NAC has also been engaging buskers face-to-face or over calls to address general requests, and to provide guidance in accordance with the Scheme’s terms and conditions to better manage the increasing number of public feedback received since the resumption.

 - Busking e-service portal is useful for planning busking schedules and to profile themselves, with varied views on booking period and ideal timeframe for balloting of slots and busking durations.